 The 3 Rules of Moving

 When it comes to moving, I have one word of advice.
 Don’t.
-Moving’s a bitch, and if you can avoid it, you probably should.
+Moving sucks, and if you can avoid it, you probably should.
 Unfortunately, sometimes you just have to relocate.
 Though moving can be a big hassle, it’s usually worth it to get a better job or start a new relationship.
-And since moving is a necessary evil, here are my three rules on moving:
+And since moving is a necessary evil, here are my three rules on how to make it slightly less painful:

 Toss the clutter